If you’re seeking physical therapy for hip pain, you’ve found the right place.

-True hip joint pain usually begins in the groin and can travel to the glute or down the leg to the knee when irritation is high.
+True hip joint pain usually begins in the groin and can travel to the glute or down the leg to the knee.
 The hip/groin area will be sensitive to deep bending (like sitting in a low chair) and crossing midline (like crossing your legs).
 This is common with age-related changes or repetitive stress in athletes like dancers or lifters.

 If you’re having pain isolated in the glute area without groin pain, physical therapists are sure to rule out nerve irritation from the low back.

 At JACO, we provide a rare opportunity for you to be treated 1-on-1 by a physical therapist for over 50 minutes every session.
 We empower you to manage your symptoms so you can confidently discharge from our care.

 Interested in an appointment?
 Call us today!

 Everyone’s body is shaped differently.
 Some hip joints are shaped in a way which may predispose you to impingement, where your hip doesn’t move as freely due to the joint’s shape.
 This is usually confirmed with imaging and is common in athletes.
 It can be treated conservatively with physical therapy.

 Age-related “wear and tear” on the joint can be a source of pain.
 Physical therapy helps to reinforce the joint by strengthening surrounding muscles.

 The labrum of the hip refers to cartilage in the joint.
 A tear in the cartilage could cause pain and predispose the joint to arthritic changes.
 Sometimes, a repair is necessary to protect the joint.
 Physical therapy treats this similar to arthritis by reinforcing the joint with muscular support and applying your strength to your functional activities.